Urinary Incontinence (UI)

 A person who is affected by urinary incontinence (UI), loses control of their urinary sphincter, the two muscles which control the passage of urine into the bladder, resulting in an involuntary leakage of urine.

 UI is a symptom of other conditions, rather than a medical condition in its own right.
 People develop UI for a variety of reasons.
 It is generally associated with conditions which affect people in later life, such as prostate problems in men and the menopause in women.

 People affected by UI often experience a poorer quality of life than continent people.
 This is because the condition usually impacts significantly upon an individual’s daily routine.
-In severe cases, the condition can necessitate taking time off work and may cause physical sexual dysfunction due to an inability to control the timing of urination — as well as inspiring feelings of embarrassment and distress.
+In severe cases, UI can necessitate taking time off work and may cause physical sexual dysfunction due to an inability to control the timing of urination — as well as inspiring feelings of embarrassment and distress.
+1

 People affected by urinary incontinence (UI), experience loss of control over their urinary system.
 This can result in many different kinds of difficulties related to urinating, ranging from involuntary leakage to becoming unable to fully empty the bladder during urination.

 UI can be transient: 2 a short-term or temporary problem which clears up on its own after the underlying cause, for example, a urinary tract infection, is resolved.
 However, UI can persist indefinitely.

 Ongoing cases of UI are described as chronic 2 and can be the result of long-term conditions which affect the production of urine and/or the urinary system, such as diabetes.
 Chronic UI can last indefinitely if left untreated, so it is important for anyone affected by UI to seek medical guidance.